< Terug naar resultaten

 • 3

-This morning we enjoy a guided tour of this eclectic city.
-We start from the historic heart of the city, Piazza Duomo, and wander through the main streets, most of which boast several buildings which are a triumph of Baroque style such as Palazzo dei Chierici, Palazzo degli Elefanti and the Duomo (cathedral).
-We continue via the central fish market, one of the biggest in Italy, and admire the array of bright colours and peculiar smells, accompanied by the unabashed shouts of the fishmongers selling their fresh produce.
-In the afternoon we drive for approx. 1 hour to the city of Syracuse, once the most powerful city-state in the Greek world and briefly capital of the Byzantine Empire.
-Here we take a guided tour of Neapolis Archaelological Park accompanied by a local expert guide.
-The sight is situated in the northwest of Syracuse and is famous for its spectacular ruins, but in particular for the Greek theatre that dates back at least to the 5th century BC.
-The Roman amphitheatre, built in the 3rd century AD is also very impressive: 140m long - it is one of the largest to be found anywhere; overnight in Syracuse.
+This morning, we enjoy a guided tour of eclectic Catania.
+We start from the historic heart of the city, Piazza Duomo, and wander through the main streets, most of which have several magnificent baroque buildings, such as Palazzo dei Chierici, Palazzo degli Elefanti and the duomo (cathedral).
+We continue via the central fish market, one of the biggest in Italy, and admire the array of bright colours and peculiar smells, accompanied by the unabashed shouts of fishmongers selling their fresh produce.
+In the afternoon, we drive for approximately one hour to the city of Syracuse, once the most powerful city-state in the Greek world and briefly capital of the Byzantine Empire.
+Here we take a guided tour of Neapolis Archaeological Park accompanied by a local expert guide.
+The site is northwest Syracuse and home to spectacular ruins, including a Greek theatre that dates to at least the fifth century BCE.
+The Roman amphitheatre, built in the third century CE is also very impressive: at 460ft (140m) long and 390ft (119m) wide, it is one of the largest in the world.
+Accommodation: Gran Bretagna Hotel (or similar)

 • 4

-The day is free to explore the lovely island of Ortigia, Syracuse's historical heart.
-We recommend starting from the Piazza del Duomo, a delightful pedestrian square and home to the wonderful Cathedral.
-The island measures just 1km by 500 metres and can be all easily explored on foot.
-Restaurants, trattorias and bars abound and it is especially nice to sit out on the western side, warmed by the sun and with a view over the sea.
+The day is free to explore the lovely island of Ortygia, the historical heart of Syracuse.
+We recommend starting from the Piazza del Duomo, a delightful pedestrian square and home to a wonderful cathedral.
+The island measures just 124 acres (50ha) and can be easily explored on foot.
+Restaurants, trattorias and bars abound; it is particularly lovely to sit out on the western side, warmed by the sun and with a sea view.
 The afternoon is free for further independent exploration.
-We recommend a visit to the great archaeological museum Paolo Orsi, boasting an extensive collection from the pre-Greek, to the Greek and Hellenistic eras and up to Roman times.
-Close to the museum you can find the Catacombs of San Giovanni, a maze of tunnels niched with early Christian tombs hidden beneath the flower-filled ruins of a Norman church.
-Overnight in Syracuse.
+We recommend visiting the great archaeological museum Paolo Orsi, which has an extensive collection from the pre-Greek to Roman eras.
+Close to the museum are the Catacombs of San Giovanni, a maze of tunnels niched with early Christian tombs hidden beneath the flower-filled ruins of a Norman church.
+Accommodation: Gran Bretagna Hotel (or similar)

 • 5

-Visit the UNESCO Baroque towns of Noto and Ragusa.
+Visit the Unesco-listed baroque towns of Noto and Ragusa

 • 6

-Explore town of Modica, famous for its chocolate; transfer and overnight in Piazza Armerina.
+Explore town of Modica; transfer and overnight in Piazza Armerina

-We start our day with a visit to Modica, another of the area's UNESCO-listed Baroque towns boasting some fine architecture, picturesque views and historic lanes.
-The chocolate made in this town is one of the most famous products of Sicily and was discovered by the Aztecs in Mexico and brought to Sicily by the Spanish during the 15th and 16th centuries.
-Luckily, we will have the chance to sample it during a visit to the town's main chocolate shop.
-In the afternoon we drive north (approx. 2 hours) to Piazza Armerina, a historic town nestled in the heart of Sicily, and enjoy a pleasant stroll in its charming centre.
+We start our day with a visit to Modica, another Unesco-listed baroque town with fine architecture, picturesque views and historic lanes.
+The chocolate made here is one of the most famous products in Sicily.
+We have the chance to sample some during a visit to the main chocolate shop in town.
+In the afternoon, we drive north (approximately two hours) to Piazza Armerina, a historic town in the heart of Sicily, to enjoy a pleasant stroll in its charming centre.
+Accommodation: Suite d'Autore (or similar)

 • 7

-Morning guided visit in Piazza Armerina; see the UNESCO mosaics collection of Villa Romana del Casale.
-Afternoon optional visit to Morgantina archaeological site.
+Morning guided visit in Piazza Armerina; see the Unesco-protected mosaics collection of Villa Romana del Casale

-Today starts with a guided tour of Piazza Armerina and continues with a visit to the famous UNESCO listed Villa Romana del Casale, considered the best heritage site in Sicily by many visitors.
-This is one of the best-preserved villas built during the Roman Empire, boasting extensive and almost intact examples of mosaics spread over 3500 square meters.
-These extraordinarily vivid mosaics, probably produced by North African artisans, portray scenes of daily life, including the famous tableau of girls exercising in their bikinis.
-We return to Piazza Armerina in the afternoon; those wishing to explore further can choose to visit the impressive archaeological site of Morgantina, approx. 40mins drive from the hotel (optional, payable locally).
-The fascinating ruins of Morgantina, an ancient Greek city which continued to thrive in Roman times, still preserve major Greek structures, including the sanctuary in the Agora, the public grain store and the theatre.
+Today starts with a guided tour of Piazza Armerina and continues with a visit to the Unesco-listed Villa Romana del Casale, considered the top heritage site in Sicily by many visitors.
+This is one of the best-preserved villas built during the Roman Empire, with extensive and almost intact mosaics spread over 37,670sqft (3,500sqm).
+These vivid mosaics, probably produced by North African artisans, portray scenes of daily life, including a well-known tableau of girls exercising in swimwear.
+We return to Piazza Armerina in the afternoon where you have free time to explore.
+If you wish to explore more, we recommend a visit to the impressive archaeological site of Morgantina, approximately 40 minutes’ drive from the hotel (optional, payable locally).
+The fascinating ruins of Morgantina, an ancient Greek city which continued to thrive in Roman times, still preserve major Greek structures, including the sanctuary in the agora, the public grain store and the theatre.
+Accommodation: Suite d’Autore (or similar)

 • 8

-Visit the Valley of Temples in Agrigento and archaeological sight of Selinunte.
+Visit the Valley of Temples in Agrigento and archaeological site of Selinunte

-Today is one of the longest travel days as we make our way south, first stopping in Agrigento (approx. 2 hours transfer) and then continuing to Selinunte (approx. 1hr 20 mins drive) where we stay the night.
-In Agrigento we will visit the iconic sight of the Valley of the Temples.
-A guided tour will allow us to discover and learn the history of this splendid archaeological park, which consists of eight temples (and various other remains) built between approx. 510 BC and 430 BC.
-In the afternoon we explore Selinunte, one of Sicily's great Greek archaeological sites.
-Situated in the south-western corner of the island, the park incorporates Greek temples, ancient town walls, the ruins of residential and commercial buildings, countryside paths and zones yet to be excavated.
-Overnight in Selinunte.
+Today is one of the longest travel days as we make our way south, first stopping in Agrigento (approximately two hours’ transfer) and then continuing to Selinunte (approximately a 1hr 20min drive) where we stay the night.
+In Agrigento, we visit the Valley of the Temples.
+A guided tour will allow us to discover and learn the history of this splendid archaeological park, which consists of eight temples (and various other remains) built between approximately 510 BCE and 430 BCE.
+In the afternoon, we explore Selinunte, one of the great Greek archaeological sites in Sicily.
+In the southwest corner of the island, the park incorporates Greek temples, ancient town walls, the ruins of residential and commercial buildings, countryside paths and zones yet to be excavated.
+Accommodation: Hotel Admeto (or similar)

 • 9

-Explore the island of Mozia by ferry and drive to the hilltop town of Erice; overnight in Trapani.
+Explore the island of Mozia by ferry and drive to the hilltop town of Erice

-An hour’s drive north and a short boat ride bring us to the island of Mozia, an interesting archaeological site in western Sicily, located between the towns of Trapani and Marsala.
+An hour’s drive north and a short boat ride brings us to the island of Mozia, an interesting archaeological site in western Sicily, between the towns of Trapani and Marsala.
 The site was once an important colony of Carthage, the Phoenician-founded city in North Africa, with a small museum and extensive ruins to visit.
-In the afternoon we continue (approx. 1 hour drive) to the picturesque mediaeval hilltop town of Erice, set in a stunning location approximately 800m above sea level.
-It is not surprising that thanks to its strategic position Erice was occupied by many civilizations; from the Greeks and Carthaginians to the Romans and the Arabs and finally the Normans.
-We enjoy some free time to explore the town's narrow lanes on foot, and perhaps enjoy some down time and a drink in one of the panoramic terraces at sunset.
-Overnight in Trapani.
+In the afternoon, we continue (approximately a one-hour drive) to the picturesque medieval hilltop town of Erice, set in a stunning location approximately 2,625ft (800m) above sea level.
+Thanks to its strategic position, Erice was occupied by many civilisations, including the Greeks, Carthaginians, Romans, Arabs and the Normans.
+We enjoy free time to explore the narrow town lanes on foot, and perhaps enjoy down time and a drink in one of the panoramic terraces at sunset.
+We overnight in the Trapani area.
+Accommodation: B&B Hotel Crystal Trapani (or similar)

 • 10

-This morning we take a break from the cultural highlights of the island and head to the coast to explore one of the best examples of idyllic Mediterranean landscape on foot.
-Stretching along the coast for 7km between the lovely village of Scopello in the east to San Vito Lo Capo in the west, the Zingaro Nature Reserve boasts some stunning walking trails with views out to the cliffs and the azure sea, coves and pristine beaches.
-We take a leisurely walk for up to 3 hours (including stops) along beautiful coastal trails with the opportunity of a quick swim before returning to the bus.
-In the afternoon we make our way to Palermo, but not before stopping in the ancient city of Segesta (40 mins drive), founded around 1200 BC by the mysterious Elymians.
-Here we visit the Greek theatre and the well-preserved 5th-century BC Doric temple, set on top of a hill and surrounded by mountains.
-Overnight in Palermo.
+This morning, we head to the coast to explore one of the best examples of idyllic Mediterranean coastline on foot.
+Stretching along the coast for 4mi (7km), between the lovely village of Scopello in the east and San Vito Lo Capo in the west, the Zingaro Nature Reserve has stunning walking trails with views out to the azure sea, cliffs, coves and pristine beaches.
+We take a leisurely walk along beautiful coastal trails with the opportunity for a quick swim before returning to the bus.
+Those who do not wish to take part in the walk can relax at the visitor centre.
+In the afternoon, we head to Palermo, but not before stopping in the ancient city of Segesta (40 minutes’ drive), founded around 1200 BCE by the mysterious Elymians.
+Here we visit the Greek theatre and the well-preserved fifth-century BCE doric temple, set on top of a hill and surrounded by mountains.
+Accommodation: Hotel B&B Quattro Canti (or similar)

 • 11

-Morning tour of Monreale and its Duomo; afternoon guided visit to Palermo.
+Morning tour of Monreale and the ‘duomo’; afternoon guided visit to Palermo

-We start our day with a half day excursion to Monreale (30 mins drive each way) to visit its extraordinary cathedral, considered the greatest example of Norman architecture in the world.
-An extensive area of the interior is covered in gleaming gold mosaics and features an interesting combination of Norman, Byzantine and Islamic art created during Sicily's most glorious era.
-Later in the afternoon, a local expert guide will take us on a walking tour around Palermo's historic centre revealing some of the most iconic monuments of this city, including Quattro Canti, Pretoria Square and Marina Square.
-Overnight in Palermo.
+We start with a half-day excursion to Monreale (30 minutes’ drive each way) to visit the cathedral, considered the greatest example of Norman architecture in the world.
+An extensive area of the interior is covered in gleaming gold mosaics and features a fascinatingcombination of Norman, Byzantine and Islamic art.
+Later in the afternoon, a local expert guide will take us on a walking tour around the historic centre of Palermo, revealing some of the city’s landmarks, including Quattro Canti, Pretoria Square and Marina Square.
+Accommodation: Hotel B&B Quattro Canti (or similar)

 • 12

-Free day in Palermo for further individual sightseeing; drive to the picturesque fishing village of Cefalù.
+Free day in Palermo for individual sightseeing; drive to the picturesque port town of Cefalù

-The day is free for further individual exploration of Palermo's historic centre.
+The day is free for further individual exploration of the historic centre.
 A great way to spend the morning is by heading to one or two of the main street markets (Ballarò, Capo or Vucciria) where the legacy of Palermo’s past as a commercial port continues to manifest itself.
-Palermo’s Muslim history has made an imprint on the bazaars of the town: bustling, crowded, and full of all kinds of treasures.
+Palermo’s Muslim history has made an imprint on the bazaars of the town: bustling, crowded and full of treasures.
 A morning at the markets is without doubt the best way to connect with the real lifestyle of the locals.
-Late afternoon we transfer to the lovely fishing village of Cefalù (approx. 1 hr 15 mins).
-Overnight in Cefalù.
+Later in the afternoon, we transfer to the seaside town of Cefalù (approximately 1hr 15min).
+Accommodation: Hotel Tourist or Villa Cerniglia (or similar)

 • 13

 Today is free to soak up the charming atmosphere of Cefalù.
-We recommend to start the day with a visit to the impressive Norman cathedral, home to elaborate Byzantine mosaics, and the restored twelfth-century cloister.
-Continue with a stroll through the winding mediaeval streets of the historic centre and stop for lunch near the picturesque harbour.
-In the afternoon you can relax at the sandy beach, take a walk to the hilltop Rocca offering superb views and old fortifications or visit Cefalù's town museum, the Museo Mandralisca.
-Overnight in Cefalù.
+We recommend starting the day with a visit to the impressive Norman cathedral, home to elaborate Byzantine mosaics, and a restored 12th-century cloister.
+Continue with a stroll through the winding medieval streets of the historic centre and stop for lunch near the picturesque harbour.
+In the afternoon, you can relax at the sandy beach, take a walk to the hilltop Rocca to visit the ruins of a Norman castle and enjoy superb views, or visit the town museum, the Museo Mandralisca.
+Accommodation: Hotel Tourist or Villa Cerniglia (or similar)

 • 14

-This morning we drive to the elegant and fashionable town of Taormina (approx. 2hrs 40mins).
-On arrival we enjoy a short orientation tour through the town's picture-perfect alleys followed by a visit to the Greek theatre dating back to the 3rd century BC and offering splendid coastal views.
-The remainder of the day is free for optional activities: if you are looking for a break from the crowds, head to the lovely public gardens.
-You can also consider a walk (one hour each way) or a bus ride to the neighbouring hamlet of Castelmola.
-Those looking to relax in the sunshine may decide to visit Isola Bella, a tiny island located in a small bay on the coast just below Taormina.
+This morning, we drive to Taormina (approximately 2hr 40min).
+On arrival, we enjoy a short orientation tour through picture-perfect alleys followed by a visit to the third-century BCE Greek theatre, from which you can enjoy splendid coastal views.
+The remainder of the day is free for optional activities.
+If you are looking for a break from the crowds, head to the lovely public gardens.
+You can also take a walk (two-hour round trip) or a bus to the neighbouring hamlet of Castelmola.
+If you prefer to relax in the sunshine, visit Isola Bella, a tiny island in a small bay just below Taormina.
 Activities such as cooking classes may be available on request.
-Overnight in Taormina.
+Accommodation: Villa Esperia (or similar)

 • 15